“Duck duck goose?” “Duck duck grey duck?” Whatever side of that debate you support, turns out, you’re wrong. It’s really “duck duck Jeep.”

 Others didn’t see it that way.
 Invitations started pouring in.
 She put 6,000 miles on her Jeep in just a month, driving to events she’d been invited to where she’d sign and give away duck after duck.
 The Wabash Valley Jeep Junkies brought her to their annual rally to raise money for the fight against breast cancer, especially meaningful to Allison because of her family’s history with the disease.

-In fact Duck Duck Jeep got so big, Allison started thinking about how she could use it to make the world better.
+In fact the ducking concept got so big, Allison started thinking about how she could use it to make the world better.
 So she created a non-profit dedicated to “Ducky Grants.”
 Through it, teachers can apply for funds, usually around $100, to buy supplies for their classrooms that they’d otherwise have to pay for out of their own pockets.
 “So many teachers give so much more than they have,” said Allison, “we decided, why don’t we turn what good we have into something better.”

-They’re even raffling off a $10,000 project 1995 Wrangler CJ with several mods including a lifted suspension.
-Tickets are $100 for 2; you can buy them on the official Ducking Jeep’s Facebook page.
-It’s a private group, so you’ll need to join before you can buy, but you don’t have to be at the event to win.
+Tickets are available on the official Ducking Jeep’s Facebook page.
+It’s a private group, so you’ll need to join before you can buy.

 Allison’s been a Jeeper her whole life.
 Her great uncle taught her to drive a manual transmission in old World War II and Korean War Jeeps he’d restored.
 “He used to take us out in the back bush on his property and let us loose in the Jeeps.”
 The old military vehicles were a constant thread in the many treasured memories of Allison’s time spent with her great uncle.
 She only wishes he’d lived long enough for the Jeep Duck phenomenon.
 “If he saw what we have done with this now he would have been ecstatic!”